Lifts & Terrain

 Terakoya Ski Area

 Terakoya is tucked up behind the Takamagahara Mammoth ski area, and as the second highest ski area at Shiga Kogen, the powder is pretty dry.
 There is no village here, just a couple of restaurants and hundreds of Japanese ski racers.
-Off two slow lifts there is a little bit of short but sweet off-piste, but it’s probably hardly worth the effort.
+Off two slow lifts there is a little bit of short but sweet off-piste.

 Nishitateyama, Giant, Hasuike & Maruike